+The Offering

+Issuer USEC Inc.

+Common stock offered 20,000,000 shares (23,000,000 shares if the underwriters' option to purchase additional shares is exercised in full).

+Common stock outstanding before and after

+this offering

-55UCI The Offering USEC Inc. common stock offered 18,000,000 shares (20,700,000 shares if the underwriters' option to purchase additional shares is exercised in full).
-Common stock outstanding before and after his offering 87,444,000 shares outstanding as of August 31, 2007 before this offering.
-105,444,000 shares outstanding after this offering, excluding shares that may be issued if the underwriters' option to purchase additional shares is exercised in full. oting rights One vote per share. lse of proceeds We estimate the net proceeds to us from the common stock offering will be approximately \$225.3 million, based on an assumed public offering price of \$13.14 per share, the closing price of our common stock on September 13, 2007, (or approximately \$259.2 million if the underwriters exercise their option purchase additional shares in full) and the net proceeds from the sale of the notes in the concurrent notes offering will be approximately \$438.8 million (or approximately \$504.8 million if the underwriters exercise their option to purcha additional notes in full) in each case after deducting aggregate estimated offering expenses of approximately \$1.7 million as well as discounts and commissions.
-We expect to apply the net proceeds of the offering to the development, demonstration and deployment of the American Centrifuge project and our general operating expenses and working capital requirements. lividend policy We currently do not pay dividends and have not paid a dividend since the four quarter of 2005.
+87,444,000 shares outstanding as of August 31, 2007 before this offering.
+107,444,000 shares outstanding after this offering, excluding shares that may be issued if the underwriters' option to purchase additional shares is exercised in full approximately \$185.8 million (or approximately \$213.8 million if the underwriters exercise their option to purchase additional shares in full) and the net proceeds from the sale of the notes in the concurrent notes offering will be approximately \$487.3 million (or approximately \$560.7 million if the underwriters exercise their option to purchase additional notes in full) in each case after deducting aggregate estimated offering expenses of approximately \$2.0 million as well as discounts and commissions.

+Voting rights One vote per share.

+Use of proceeds We estimate the net proceeds to us from the common stock offering will be general operating expenses and working capital requirements.

+We expect to apply the net proceeds of the offering to the development, demonstration and deployment of the American Centrifuge project and our quarter of 2005.
 We also have no intention to pay cash dividends in the foreseeable future.
-For a discussion of the factors that affect the determination by our board of directors to declare dividends, see "Dividend Policy". estrictions on ownership Our certificate of incorporation sets forth certain restrictions on foreign ownership of our securities, including a provision prohibiting a foreign person of persons (as defined in our certificate of incorporation) from collectively having beneficial ownership of more than 10% of our common stock.
-Our certificate of incorporation also contains certain enforcement mechanisms with respect to th foreign ownership restrictions, including suspension of voting rights, redemption of shares and/or the refusal to recognize the transfer of shares on our record books.
+For a discussion of the factors that affect the determination by our board of directors to declare dividends, see "Dividend Policy".

+Dividend policy We currently do not pay dividends and have not paid a dividend since the fourth ownership of our securities, including a provision prohibiting a foreign person or persons (as defined in our certificate of incorporation) from collectively having beneficial ownership of more than 10% of our common stock.
+Our certificate of incorporation also contains certain enforcement mechanisms with respect to the foreign ownership restrictions, including suspension of voting rights, redemption of shares and/or the refusal to recognize the transfer of shares on our record books.
 For a discussion of restrictions on foreign ownership of our securities, see "Description of Capital Stock - Foreign Ownership Restrictions".

+Restrictions on ownership Our certificate of incorporation sets forth certain restrictions on foreign

-ettlement Date Delivery of the shares of common stock will be made against payment for the shares on or about September , 2007.
+Settlement Date Delivery of the shares of common stock will be made against payment for the shares on or about September 28, 2007.

-ew York Stock Exchange symbol "USU".
+New York Stock Exchange symbol "USU".

+DISK EACTORS

 RISK FACTORS

 See "Risk Factors" beginning on p.
-S S-18 for a discussion of factors that should be considered with respect to an

-vestment in the shares.
+S-18 for a discussion of factors that should be considered with respect to an investment in the shares.